-14 students and 2 faculty leaders are heading to Beijing this Thursday!
-To follow along on their adventure these next three weeks, please follow the International Programs’ Twitter Feed and the China Program “Yak Yak” Board.
+13 students and 2 faculty leaders are heading to Beijing and beyond this Thursday!
+To follow along on their three week adventure, please visit the International Programs’ Twitter Feed and the China Program “Yak Yak” Board.

 15 students and 2 faculty leaders arrived safely in Beijing this morning and enjoyed a warm reunion with their exchange students from Beijing No. 101.
 To follow along on their adventure these next three weeks, please follow the International Programs’ Twitter Feed, the China Program “Yak Yak” Board, and Mr. Goldburg’s personal photography page.